 - Discrimination involves treating a person differently based on one of the characteristics described above.
-To learn more about discrimination and your rights and remedies, see our article Remedies Against Discrimination.
+To learn more about discrimination and your rights and remedies, see our article Protections Against Discrimination.

 - Harassment is behaviour that affects the dignity or physical or psychological health of a person through offensive, insulting, hostile or unwanted words or actions.
 A single serious act can be considered harassment if it has a continuous harmful effect on the victim.